 Cloud-based storage such as iCloud and Google has changed the way people store and organize photos.
-These internet platforms save photos in databases and across multiple platforms.
+These platforms save photos in databases and across multiple platforms.
 Accessing iCloud photos is easy and can be done by any iOS device, web browser, or Windows.
-Google Photos is also simple to view, share, and organize photos through the Google platform.
+Google Photos is equally simple when it comes to viewing, sharing, and organizing photos.

 iCloud’s basic safety features are designed to protect photos and the iOS device user’s data.
 There are also enhanced safety features that users can enable themselves, ensuring peace of mind that photographs are protected.